Writing the Introduction

 As soon as you start studying Text Response, you can show or ask me for assistance with a strong Background Sentence.
 I can provide some assistance.

-- Contention Sentence: The simplest way to put this, is for most topics (Theme/Character), you will be both ‘agreeing with the topic’ and also ‘disagreeing’ with the topic.
-A simple concept to remember is, While … <agree with the topic>, there are <situations where you disagree with the topic>.
+1. Contention Sentence: The simplest way to put this is, for most topics (Theme/Character), you will be both ‘agreeing with the topic’ and also ‘disagreeing’ with the topic.
+A simple concept to remember is: While … <agree with the topic>, there are <situations where you disagree with the topic>.

 Do NOT contradict yourself here.
 Don’t be a hypocrite.
 While women are strong, they are also weak, instead say, While women possess great strength when under significant duress or pressure, they tend to struggle in the film as men dominate during day-to-day lives.